In Hollywood, there are three types of people who come from China:

 - Somehow, despite only having a single background to do it in, Guilty Gear manages to utilize this trope with Chinese Girl Jam's stage.

-- Chun-Li's stages in the various Street Fighter games are like this, with her first one featuring lots of people on bicycles and street peddlers, her Alpha stage on the Great Wall, her Alpha 3 stage in a martial arts school, and her 3rd Strike stage in a slum.
-This is also replicated with Fei-Long and the Lee brothers, despite them being from Hong Kong.
+- Chun-Li's stages in the various Street Fighter games are like this, with her first one featuring lots of people on bicycles and street peddlers, her Alpha stage on the Great Wall, her EX stage in the Tiananmen Square, her Alpha 3 stage in a martial arts school, and her 3rd Strike stage in a slum.
+This is also replicated with Fei Long and the Lee brothers, despite them being from Hong Kong.

 - Averted in Fearless, which portrays China very realistically.
 As for the life of the main character, Hwo Yuan Jia however...